 After several months of working to close its identified team-gaps, the work group can use the Team-Gap Survey again to assess the results of its efforts.
 Having each group member respond to the survey a second time will provide a sound basis for noting which team-gaps have been closed (have become insignificant) and which ones need more attention.

-The Team-Gap Survey takes only twenty minutes to complete and another ten minutes or so to graph the Team-Gap Profile of a work group of five to fifteen members.
-Graphs are also provided to show the Team-Gap Profiles of larger departments and the entire organization.
+The price of the 46-page Team-Gap Survey is $12.95 per person.
+It takes only twenty minutes to complete and another ten minutes or so to graph the Team-Gap Profile of a work group of five to fifteen members.
+Graphs are also provided to display the Team-Gap Profiles of departments and the entire organization.

 Based on Kilmanns Team-Gap Survey, these work sheets help members identify the largest gaps in their work group in four key areas: Cultural Norms, People Management, Problem Management, and Time Management.
 Once the largest team-gaps have been identified, group members use the five steps of problem management (sensing problems, defining problems, deriving solutions, implementing solutions, and evaluating outcomes) to close these gaps.
 Members are also asked to use an informal sanctioning system in order to help one another switch from their old behavior patterns to more desirable ones.
 After a little time (between three and six months), members can retake the survey and then use the additional work sheets to close their most stubborn team-gaps.